Chenshuting524/dev-docs/new_product/integrate_contracts/Customizing_Business_Logic_Contract.md

     }
 }
 ```
 - The `assetHashMap` is a mapping structure used to store the asset mapping relationship between chains.
-It takes the source asset hash (`fromAssetHash`) and the target chain id (`toChainId`) as the key, and the target asset hash (`toAssetHash`) as the value.
+It takes the source asset hash (`fromAssetHash`) and the target chain ID (`toChainId`) as the key, and the target asset hash (`toAssetHash`) as the value.
 The function `bindAssetHash` is used to write this relationship in the contract store.
-- The `proxyHashMap`is a mapping structure used to store the business logic contract mapping relationship between chains, which helps the CCM contract to find the correct contract on the target chain.
-It takes the target chain id (`toChainId`) as the key,and the target business logic contract hash (`targetProxyHash`)as the value.
-And the function`bindProxyHash`is used to write this relationship in the contract store.
+- The `proxyHashMap` is a mapping structure used to store the business logic contract mapping relationship between chains, which helps the CCM contract to find the correct contract on the target chain.
+It takes the target chain ID (`toChainId`) as the key, and the target business logic contract hash (`targetProxyHash`) as the value.
+And the function `bindProxyHash` is used to write this relationship in the contract store.

 ### Step2.
 Initiating transaction on source chain

-A method is required to invoke the `crossChain` function in the CCM, i.e. be used to initiate a cross-chain transaction.
+A method is required to invoke the `crossChain` function in the CCM, i.e., to initiate a cross-chain transaction.
 The source code of `crossChain` is [here](https://dev-docs.poly.network/new_chain/side_chain/contracts.html#step3-pushing-transactions).

 ````solidity